Great Barrier Reef Animals

 Supporting a great diversity of marine and plant life, including many endangered species, about 30 different whales, dolphins, and porpoises live on the Great Barrier Reef.

-Some include large populations of dugongs, the dwarf minke whale, the Indo-Pacific humpback dolphin, and the humpback whale.
+Some include large dugongs, the dwarf minke whale, the Indo-Pacific humpback dolphin, and the humpback whale.

-More than 1,500 species of fish live on the Great Barrier Reef, including the clownfish, red bass, red-throat emperor, and several coral trout and snapper types.
+More than 1,500 species live on the Great Barrier Reef, including the clownfish, red bass, red-throat emperor, coral trout and snapper.

 It also hosts 17 species of sea snake in warm waters of up to 50 metres deep.
 They are much more common in the southern area of the reef than in its northern section.

 At certain parts of the year, six different sea turtles come to the reef to breed.
 These include the green sea turtle, leatherback sea turtle, hawksbill turtle, loggerhead sea turtle, flatback turtle, and the olive ridley turtle.